lyra/embedded-form-glue/README.md

-# embedded-form-glue javascript library
+# embedded-form-glue Javascript library

-The **embedded-form-glue** javascript library helps you to integrate a payment form into your favorite framework easily using npm or any similar tools.
+The **embedded-form-glue** Javascript library helps you to integrate a payment form into your favorite framework easily using npm or any similar tools.

 A simple payment form will look like: